New Zealand Sea Cadet Corps: Uniforms

 The Sea Cadet Corps follows the Royal New Zealand Navy with regards to uniform standards and clothing items, with all mandatory clothing being issued from the RNZN.
-In the past the system used was that a unit would be graded 1-5 based on the quantity of personnel that attended a units parade night.
+In the past the system used was that a unit would be graded 1–5 based on the quantity of personnel that attended a units parade night.
 Based on that grading the unit would then be issued an annual allowance for the unit to order new uniform as replacements or to provide to new cadets.
-The Sea Cadet Corps currently operate the following uniforms.

 In December 2020 a major overhaul was announced.
 In combination with the update to cadet net, new uniform will be issued directly to a new cadet upon their enrolment into a squadron.
 Unit equipment officers will source measurements for each cadet and enter them into CadetNet.
 The cadet will then be issued with uniform.
 Units will still maintain a local supply of uniform as spares however the bulk of uniform issued to new recruits will come from Headquarters New Zealand Cadet Forces.